debkbanerji/netflix-sync-party/README.md

 # Netflix Sync Party
 Chrome extension to easily let you sync the start times of Netflix shows with your friends.

+No ads, no login.
 Free and source.
-No ads, no login, no nonsense.

 Made with ❤️ by Deb

-Fully client side so it won't be affected by load on other servers.

-Doesn't support video or text chat, since external services almost certainly do that better, and you'll almost certainly have a chat that you use to plan your party anyway.
+Doesn't support video or text chat, since external services almost certainly do that better, and you'll almost always have a chat that you use to plan your party anyway.

 ## Installation